About The Circuitry

 T3 · FOCUSED OUTLETS

-Domain-specialist outlets — usually pillar-specific.
+Domain-specialist outlets, usually focused on a single sector.
 Reliable on their beat, less polished editorial process than T2.

 T4 · EVERYTHING ELSE